animetosho/node-yencode/README.md

 supports AVX.
 If you are trying to build using an older compiler (such as Visual Studio 2008), you may need to edit *binding.gyp* to remove AVX related options, such as `-mavx`, `-mpopcnt` and `"EnableEnhancedInstructionSet": "3"`

+## GCC 9 on ARMv7

+I’ve noticed that GCC 9.2.1 (which may include GCC 9.x.x), with ARMv7 targets, seems to generate code which crashes.
+I‘m not yet sure on the reason, but have not seen the issue with GCC 8.3.0 or Clang, or GCC 9 with ARMv8 targets.

 API
 ===